Macavity77/stanford_alpaca/README.md

 | Max length     | 512   |
  | Weight decay   | 0     |

-Given Hugging Face hasn't officially supported the LLaMA models, we fine-tuned LLaMA with Hugging Face's transformers library by installing it from a particular fork (i.e. this [PR](https://github.com/huggingface/transformers/pull/21955) to be merged).
+// This commit is already merged, no need to install the specific commit Given Hugging Face hasn't officially supported the LLaMA models, we fine-tuned LLaMA with Hugging Face's transformers library by installing it from a particular fork (i.e. this [PR](https://github.com/huggingface/transformers/pull/21955) to be merged).
 The hash of the specific commit we installed was `68d640f7c368bcaaaecfc678f11908ebbd3d6176`.